 Welcome to the website of the Alachua County Coalition for the Homeless and Hungry, a non-profit agency established as a coalition to advance the collaborative efforts of helping agencies in Alachua, Bradford, Gilchrist, Levy and Putnam counties to end homelessness.
-Member agencies and individual supporters meet the third Wednesday of each month at 9:00am at Holy Trinity Episcopal Church in Gainesville.
+Member agencies and individual supporters usually meet the third Wednesday of each month at 9:00am at Holy Trinity Episcopal Church in Gainesville, however this March will be meeting at St Francis house at noon.
 All are welcome.

 What is the ACCHH?

 The ACCHH is a coalition of people and agencies seeking to end homelessness in our communities.
 Our agencies work in coalition to maximize our efficiency and effectiveness in preventing homelessness and in restoring homeless people to housing.
 Our cooperation is encouraged by a federal funding requirement that community agencies work together to address the full continuum of causes, consequences, and solutions to homelessness.